 Leah created The Zones of Regulation® (www.zonesofregulation.com), a framework designed to teach self-regulation, and is author of the book and two apps by same name (2011, Social Thinking Publishing; 2013, 2016 Selosoft, Inc).
 In addition to working with students, she provides trainings and consultation to parents and professionals on self-regulation and challenging behavior, as well as conducts workshops on the Zones to groups across the world.
 She resides in Minneapolis, MN with her husband, son, daughter and dog.

 Continuing Education Credit (5.5) is provided by Commonwealth Educational Seminars for the following professions.
 Psychologists, Social workers, Mental Health Counselors.
-Continuing education for other Occupational therapists will be provided by AOTA and for speech therapists by ASHA.
+Continuing education for Occupational therapists will be provided via AOTA.

 9:00 Introduction to Self-Regulation